 BJP MP Nishikant Dubey sends privilege notice against Veerappa Moily to Lok Sabha Speaker

-NEW DELHI: BJP MP Nishikant Dubey has sent to Lok Sabha Speaker Sumitra Mahajan a privilege notice against Parliamentary Standing Committee on Finance chairman Veerappa Moily for allegedly tweeting details of proceedings of the panel, and claimed the information shared by the Congress leader was not correct, sources said Friday.
+NEW DELHI: BJP MP Nishikant Dubey Thursday sent a privilege notice to Lok Sabha Speaker Sumitra Mahajan against Parliamentary Standing Committee on Finance chairman Veerappa Moily for allegedly tweeting details of the proceedings of the panel.

+Dubey alleged Congress leader Moily was "blatantly politicising" the working of the finance committee to gain media attention and serve his ulterior political motives.

-"This is the first official acknowledgement by the government about the burden our farmers had to bear because of the ill-conceived idea of note ban," Moily had tweeted.
+"This is the 1st official acknowledgment by the govt abt the burden our farmers had to bear cos of the ill-conceived idea of note ban (sic)," Moily had tweeted.

 However, the Twitter account, which Dubey claimed belonged to Moily, did not carry the blue verification mark.